eneko28/fleet-monitoring/README.md

 ## Expected result
 When running this fleet-monitoring demo the user will interact with the test application.
 The user shall only see the CLI connected to the test application.

+### Note
+In the current backend implementation, two machines cannot be in the same location.
+Therefore, the backend application (not the database) will reject any query setting a machine's location to a value that has already been assigned to another machine.
+This is an intended behavior.